alexey-tyurin/a2a-double-validation/README.md

    > **Note**: After Docker installation, you may need to log out and back in for group permissions to take effect.
 If you plan to use Cloud Run deployment, run `gcloud auth login` after the script completes.

-3. Fix Docker permissions if needed:

-   If you encounter a Docker permissions error like "permission denied while trying to connect to the Docker daemon socket", run the fix script:
+   **Docker Permissions Fix**: If you encounter a Docker permissions error like "permission denied while trying to connect to the Docker daemon socket", run:
    ```bash
    ./fix_docker_permissions.sh
    ```

-   Then either:
-   - **Option 1 (Recommended)**: Log out and log back in to activate group membership
-   - **Option 2**: Use `newgrp docker` to activate the docker group in the current session
-   - **Option 3**: Try running the deployment command again (sometimes it works immediately)
+   Then either log out/in, use `newgrp docker`, or try the deployment again.

 4. Deploy all agents to Cloud Run:
    ```bash